-Courtney joined the Council in 2016.
-She manages the volunteer program, serving more than 2,000 volunteer sign-ups annually, the workforce development program, and the implementation of our Equity Action Plan.
-Courtney received a B.S. in Botany and Applied Ecology at Oregon State University, and is currently working toward a Graduate Certificate in Nonprofit and Public Management from PSU.
-Before joining the council, she worked in agriculture, herbal medicine, and federal, state, and nonprofit jobs working to conserve endangered plants and wetlands.
+Courtney joined the Johnson Creek Watershed Council in 2016.
+They manage the volunteer program, serving more than 2,000 volunteer sign-ups annually, workforce development, and the implementation of our Equity Action Plan.
+Courtney received a B.S. in Botany and Applied Ecology at Oregon State University, and has her Graduate Certificate in Nonprofit and Public Management from PSU.
+Before joining the council, they worked in agriculture, herbal medicine, and federal, state, and nonprofit jobs working to conserve endangered plants and wetlands.
 She loves connecting people with nature and place.

-In her free time, you’ll find Courtney volunteering, at the river, checking out plants and bugs, gardening, or spending time on the homefront with 2 orange kitties and corgi pup.
+In their free time, you’ll find Courtney at the river, eating ramen, trying to learn to play the bass, or spending time on the homefront with 2 orange kitties and corgi pup.